bluluke/katas/README.md

 ## Javascript Function Descriptions:

+sumPairs: returns first 2 integers from input array which are equal to input sum.

 generateHashtag: return a hashtag from input string.

 permutations: return all possible permutations of characters from input string.